MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/manage-telemetry.md

     ![Screenshot showing console telemetry options.](./media/telemetry/telemetry-options.png)

-3. Select the diagnostic and usage data sharing preference from the options displayed and then click **OK**.
+3. Select the diagnostic and usage data sharing preference from the options displayed and then select **OK**.

     > [!NOTE]
     > We recommend you to read the [Privacy Statement](https://privacy.microsoft.com/privacystatement) before you select an option.